-A startup is aiming to change the way student loans are distributed by focusing on smaller loan options for shorter programs, as well as trying to quantify the value of the program for students so they get the best value for their dollar, according to The Economist.
+A startup is aiming to change the way student loans are distributed by focusing on smaller private student loan options for shorter programs, as well as trying to quantify the value of the program for students so they get the best value for their dollar, according to The Economist.

 Based in New York City, Climb Credit is a fintech startup that originates student loans at an average size of $10,000.
 Most of its customers are participating in programs that last less than a year - such as coding and web design.

 The site also attempts to rank education providers based on the financial return students receive after completing the course or degree, minus the cost of student debt and the time it takes to complete the degree.

 Climb tracks data on every loan it originates, including subject, teacher, institution, job offers, and starting salaries.